Category

-In 2016, the population aged 65 and over accounted for 27.3% of the total population.
-This figure will exceed 30% by 2025 and continue to rise.
-The average life expectancy for both men and women has already surpassed 80 years in 2015 (※1).
-In the future Japanese society, people must plan their lives assuming they will live into their 70s and beyond.
+In 2016, the proportion of the population aged 65 and over was 27.3%.
+By 2025, this will exceed 30% and continue to rise.
+The average life expectancy for both men and women has already exceeded 80 years (※1).
+In the future Japanese society, people must design their lives assuming they will live into their 70s and beyond.

-The role of digital technology in enhancing the quality of this extended senior life is expected to grow significantly.
+The role of digital technology in enhancing the quality of extended senior life will only grow more significant.
 However, many digital services, primarily centered around smartphones, are evaluated from a younger generation's perspective, with little discussion of their actual contribution to senior life.
 Is digital technology truly making seniors happier?

 ※1 Cabinet Office, 2017 White Paper on Aging Society